 You can log on to myIRB, open the myProjects tab then navigate to “Pending Forms” and click the IRB ID number of your study.
 At the bottom of the screen, under “History”, click on the link for the form you are wanting to track (this can be “New” for the new project application, “Mod” for a modification, “CR” for a continuing review, or “Mod/CR” for a modification + continuing review application).
 The pending form is typically at the top of the list.
 Once you have chosen the form link, click on the “Form Workflow” tab at the top of the screen.
 Under “History,” you will see where your application is in the workflow.

-Based on your responses to myProject Section 4, your study requires review by another committee at WU, such as the Protocol Review and Monitoring Committee (PRMC), the Radioactive Drug Research Committee (RDRC) the Institutional Biosafety Committee (IBC), the Embryonic Stem Cell Research Oversight committee (ESCRO), or the Conflicts of Interest Review Committee (CIRC).
+Based on your responses to myProject Section 4, your study requires review by another committee at WU, such as the Protocol Review and Monitoring Committee (PRMC), the Radioactive Drug Research Committee (RDRC), the Institutional Biosafety Committee (IBC), the Embryonic Stem Cell Research Oversight committee (ESCRO), or the Conflicts of Interest Review Committee (CIRC).
 The appropriate committee is notified via myIRB when your responses meet the criteria for notification.
 Each committee has its own review requirements and you may need to submit separate paperwork to their office before they can complete their review.
 The other committee will notify HRPO when their review is complete.
-After other committee reviews are completed the system will automatically route the form for IRB review.
+After all other committee reviews are completed the system will automatically route the form for IRB review.
 If you have any questions regarding review by another committee, please contact their office directly.
-Information for each committee is available using the links on the myProject Index of the pending form by expanding the Other Committee Review section and using the committee’s link.
+Information for each committee is available from the myProject Index of the pending form by expanding the Other Committee Review section and using the committee’s link.